DouglasNeuroInformatics/OpenDataCapture/marketing/src/content/blog/en/hidden_danger_of_closed_source.md

+---
+title: 'The Hidden Dangers of Closed-Source Electronic Data Capture Platforms: A Blow to Scientific Research and Patient Care'
+author: Joshua Unrau
+date: 2023-08-17
+---

 # The Hidden Dangers of Closed-Source Electronic Data Capture Platforms: A Blow to Scientific Research and Patient Care

 ## Introduction